badair/yarma/README.md

 # yarma <a target="_blank" href="http://melpon.org/wandbox/permlink/tKT0d6o587D2PcRw">![Try it online][badge.wandbox]</a>
 Yet Another Reflection Macro: simple, flexible reflection in C++17.

+Yarma was designed for ease-of-use over performance, but it's not terribly slow either.
+Yarma depends on a working implementation of `std::variant`, Boost (for Boost.Preprocessor), and my own [CallableTraits](https://github.com/badair/callable_traits) library, which is currently seeking a Boost review manager.

-You only need a single header file, `yarma.hpp`.
+Once you have the dependencies installed, you only need a single header file, `yarma.hpp`.
 The `YARMA_REFLECT` macro simply defines a member function named "members" that returns an array of custom variant types, which can then be inspected.

 ```cpp
 #include <string>
 #include <iostream>